-Cancellation of an accepted course place must therefore be submitted to the course organiser no later than 30 days before the start of the course to give the course organiser a chance to find a replacement.
+Cancellation of an accepted course place must therefore be submitted to the course organiser no later than 30 days before the start of the course.
 For later dropouts (before or during the course) an administrative fee may be charged the supervisor.
 Exception is made for absence with valid reason, but a certificate may be requested.
 Absence is equalled with dropout.

-From spring semester 2019 cancellation should be submitted via the Ladok student interface (no later than 30 days before course start), but it is appreciated if the course provider is notified directly as well.
-Exception applies to courses that start in early January, for which cancellation has to be submitted to the course provider, not via Ladok, in order to fulfil the 30 days limit.
+Cancellation should be submitted via the Ladok student interface (no later than 30 days before course start), but it is appreciated if the course provider is notified directly as well.
+Exception applies to courses that start in early January, for which cancellation has to be submitted to the course provider, not via Ladok, in order to fulfil the 30 day limit.